LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 To have it working, Channel's location has to be set (using the CPS), and the transceiver location has to be valid (Radio Info's [Location screen](#location-screen) or GPS).

 If both locations aren't set or valid, **"--- km"** will be displayed instead.

+##### Last talker<!-- linebreak -->

+This option allows you to display alternately, in digital mode, the channel contact, and the last station received.
+The display time of each contact can range from 1 to 30 seconds.

 <div style="page-break-after: always; break-after: page;"></div>